mozilla/addons-server/docs/topics/api/overview.rst

 .. _`api-site-status`:

 This special endpoint returns if the site is in read only mode, and if there is a site notice currently in effect.
-See :ref:`maintainance mode <api-overview-maintainance>` for more details of when the site is read only and how requests are affected.
+See :ref:`maintenance mode <api-overview-maintenance>` for more details of when the site is read only and how requests are affected.

 .. http:get:: /api/v5/site/